mozilla/extension-workshop/src/content/documentation/develop/debugging.md

 - [Debugging content scripts](#debugging-content-scripts)

-Log messages not associated with an extension script, such as the `stderr` output of the [nativeMessaging API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) can only be viewed via the Browser Console.
+Log messages not associated with an extension script, such as the `stderr` output of the [nativeMessaging API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) can only be viewed in the Browser Console.
 This console contains messages from the whole browser, including your and other extensions.
 It occasionally contains more detailed information about errors reported to your extension.
 For more information, see:

 - [Browser Console](https://developer.mozilla.org/docs/Tools/Browser_Console)